You’re As Good As Goaled

 It’s true.

-Solo-preneurs, artists, self-employed, hardworking peasants, we all have so much to do, so many hats to wear and so many If its important picexcuses at our disposal for not getting things done.
+Solo-preneurs, artists, self-employed, hardworking peasants, we all have so much to do, so many hats to wear and so many excuses at our disposal for not getting things done.
 It’s easy to fudge.
 No one is watching.
 No one will tattle.
 Sometimes, something has to give, so we sacrifice our art, our business, our to do list…because we are the ones with the “flexibility.”
 Sooner or later the knowledge we do not fulfill self-made promises slowly erodes our sense of accomplishment, the health of our business and our self respect.

 What have you been fudging on?